Program Summary - May to June 2021

 The Adventure & Leadership Immersion Program is a structured, short program designed to give students an opportunity to explore Ireland, develop strong leadership skills and build their independence.

-Students will be able to immerse themselves in the culture and daily life of a small, coastal town in the west of Ireland along with challenge their boundaries through exploring the great outdoors of our rugged Atlantic coastline and mountains.
+Students will be able to immerse themselves in the culture and daily life of a small, coastal town in the west of Ireland along with challenging their boundaries through exploring the great outdoors of our rugged Atlantic coastline and mountains.
 Community living will be augmented with regular trips to some of Ireland’s best-known cultural sites along with some lesser known wonders.

 The program offers a fun and low-stress balance of community living, outdoor adventure, leadership development and cultural travel throughout Ireland.
 This program is all about exploring Ireland’s epic landscapes and pushing your comfort zone!